openedx/edx-documentation/en_us/open_edx_release_notes/source/ginkgo.rst

 E-Commerce Service
 ======================

-* Receipt page - The receipt page integrated into Otto is the only receipt page that is supoorted.
-Redirecting to the ``LMS/shopping_cart`` receipt page is no longer enabled.
+* The Open edX platform now supports only the integrated Otto receipt page.
+Users can no longer redirect to the ``LMS/shopping_cart`` receipt page.

-* CyberSource - Secure Acceptance Silent Order POST is the only supported CyberSource integration.
-Using this integration requires creating a new profile in the business center. >> What is the business center?
+* The Open edX platform now supports only the Secure Acceptance Silent Order POST integration for CyberSource.
+To use this integration, users must create a new profile in the business center.

 * The merchant notifications endpoint has been removed.

 * Django Oscar has been upgraded to version 1.4.
-See Upgrading Django Oscar for information about migrating an existing installation to the new version.
+See >>Upgrading Django Oscar for information about migrating an existing installation to the new version.

 * The Course Administration Tool has been updated to use the user account associated with the OAuth credentials rather than individual users' accounts.
-  The user associated with the OAuth credentials (at edx.org, we use the username ``ecommerce_worker``) needs to have full CRUD permissions for the following models on LMS:
+  The user associated with the OAuth credentials (at edx.org, we use the username ``ecommerce_worker``) must  have full CRUD permissions for the following models on LMS.
      * ``commerce.CommerceConfiguration``
      * ``course_modes.CourseMode``
      * ``credit.CreditCourse``
      * ``credit.CreditRequest``
-  In addition, if you are using SDN verification, this user nneds to have the ``student:userprofile:can_deactivate_users`` permission.
+  In addition, if you are using Specially Designated Nattionals (SDN) verification, this user nneds to have the ``student:userprofile:can_deactivate_users`` permission.

 *******************************
 System Upgrades and Updates